 Valhalla is a mythical hall for fallen gods slain in battle.
-In the shared existence we call reality, it is a bar over on Red River.
-If you are a fan of bottled beer then prepare to hunker down, because here it is kept on ice.
+In the shared existence we call reality, it's a bar over on Red River.
+It should be added that if you are a fan of bottled beer then prepare to hunker down, because here it is kept on ice.

 You've got old school video games, pool tables, foosball...as well as an upstairs game room that is unlikely and cool.
 The TV is set on the whim of the bartenders.
-One time I saw a baseball game and on another a dvd of KISS playing to Japan in the seventies.
+One time I saw a baseball game, and on another a dvd of KISS playing to Japan in the '70s.